 Silent night!
 Holy night!
 All is calm, All is bright Round yon virgin mother and Child.
-Holy infant, so tender and mild, Sleep in heavenly peace.
-Sleep in heavenly peace.
+Holy infant, so tender and mild, Sleep in heavenly peace; Sleep in heavenly peace.
 Silent night!
 Holy night!
 Shepherds quake at the sight!
 Glories stream from heaven a far; Heav'nly host sing Alleluia!
 Chris, the Savior, is born!
-(Franz Gruber)25
+Christ the Savior, is born!
+(Franz Gruber